 These investments in the future of our drinking water will be funded through customer rates.
 To help maintain water rate affordability, we secured a low-interest federal loan that allows us to smooth water bill impacts from the Bull Run Treatment Projects over time.
 Borrowed money will be repaid over many years so more future ratepayers who are getting the benefits of the projects help share in the costs.

-We are committed to actively managing costs throughout the life of the project and continue to seek opportunities for other project funding.
-Throughout, we will continue to provide support through our financial assistance program for income-qualified customers.
+We're committed to actively managing costs throughout the life of the project and seeking opportunities for other project funding.
+Throughout, we'll continue to provide support through our financial assistance program for income-qualified customers.

 Does the Water Bureau have federal funding for the project?

 We secured a long-term, low-interest Water Infrastructure Finance and Innovation Act (WIFIA) loan from the U.S. Environmental Protection Agency to help build the Bull Run Treatment Projects.
 The WIFIA loan will significantly lower the cost of investment for our ratepayers and provide at least $247 million of debt-service savings over the loan term.

 Does the Water Bureau have a low-income program?